peterchang77/install/README.md

 **Important**: At this time, these instructions *only* work for Linux-basd operating systems.
 Currently, Windows Docker does not support the use of NVIDIA GPU in containers.
 In addition, Mac OS does not support NVIDIA hardware.

-To setup an appropriate development environment on non-Linux operating systems, consider the following steps:
+Instead, to setup an appropriate development environment on non-Linux operating systems, consider the following steps:

 1. Install appropriate NVIDIA drivers (if not done already; see information below)
 2. Install CUDA Toolkit 10.1: https://developer.nvidia.com/cuda-toolkit-archive